 With the internet and social media things can get confusing.
 The Southern Hemisphere observes opposite time switches, going back an hour when the northern hemisphere goes forward and vice versa.
 So, anyone with Facebook or other social media friends who live south of the equator may see contrary posts.

 Don’t be confused.

 Digital devices like smart phones, computers, cable TV boxes, and other gadgets and gizmos automatically adjust for the twice-annual time shifts.
 Only older devices like battery or plug in clocks actually require a physical adjustment one way or the other, depending on the time of year.
 Older cars also have time displays requiring a manual setting change.

-Clock shown above is the Ayer Mill clock, Lawrence Massachusetts.
+Photo: The clock shown in this article is the Ayer Mill clock in Lawrence Massachusetts.
 The Ayer Mill Clock Tower is the largest mill clock in the world.
 According to the Essex County (Massachusetts) Community Foundation, the four large clock faces are only 6 inches smaller than Big Ben in London.
 Ayer Mill, on Merrimack Street, Lawrence, is 1.4 miles west of the North Andover location of the Law Offices of Andrew D. Myers.